ICIJ/datashare-keycloak-integration/README.md

-# Integrate DataShare with an Oauth provider
+# Integrate Datashare with an Oauth provider

-This repo contains a demo about how to integrate DataShare with an Oauth2 provider (Keycloak).
+This repo contains a demo about how to integrate Datashare with an Oauth2 provider (Keycloak).

 ## TL;DR